Luis Robert Jr.: 2023

 On February 17, 2023, Robert announced that he would utilize the "Jr." suffix in his name from then on, which would also be reflected on his uniform.
 During a game against the Tampa Bay Rays on April 29, Robert was benched after not hustling to first base after hitting a ground ball to the third-base side of the mound.
 Robert stated after the game that the lack of hustle was due his legs being tired and having a tight right hamstring.
 Robert also said that he did not tell anybody about his alleged pain, including the manager, so that he would be able to play in the game.
 Robert won the American League Player of the Week Award on June 26 after he batted .444 with a 1.111 slugging percentage in the previous six games.
-Robert was named to his first ever All-Star Game.
+Robert was named to his first All-Star Game.
 Robert also announced he was going to be participating in the 2023 Major League Baseball Home Run Derby.
 Robert advanced to the semi-finals where he eventually lost to Randy Arozarena.
 Robert announced he wouldn't be participating in the All-Star Game due to tightness in his right calf he suffered from the Home Run Derby.
 Overall, in his All-Star season, Robert finished with a slash line of .264/.315/.542 in 145 games with 38 home runs, 80 RBIs, and 20 stolen bases, earning him a Silver Slugger Award and finishing 12th in MVP voting.

 2024

 On April 5, 2024, in a game against the Kansas City Royals, Robert suffered a Grade 2 flexor strain in his right hip while rounding first base in the ninth inning.
 He was then placed on the 10-day injured list the next day and had to miss about two months.
 The White Sox activated Robert from the IL on June 4 and made his return the same day against the Chicago Cubs at Wrigley Field.
 In his return, he went 2-for-4 with a 448-foot home run to left field off of pitcher Hayden Wesneski.
-In 100 games for the White Sox in 2024, Robert batted .224/.278/.379 with 14 home runs, 23 stolen bases, and 35 RBIs.
+In 100 games for the White Sox in 2024, Robert batted .224/.278/.379 with 14 home runs, 23 stolen bases, and 35 RBI.